tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day9.md

 representation.

-The talk was followed by lunch, which was followed by another talk by Dr Kabla giving more detail on how the deformation field representation could be used to study collective migration.
-After the talk the participants of the course were invited to to try out some of these analysis using data simulated using cellular Potts model programs used earlier in the course.
+The talk was followed by lunch, which was followed by another talk by Dr Kabla describing on how modelling can be used to study collective migration.
+After the talk the participants of the course were invited to try out some of these analysis using data simulated using cellular Potts model programs used earlier in the course.